 On a separate note, if you want a quick way to set up your Portuguese NIF and a bank account in Portugal all set up for you before you arrive, check out this company that does it all for you !

 Related Posts On Becoming A Digital Nomad In Europe:

 - How To Become A Portugal Digital Nomad (Tips From A Current Nomad!)

-- Portugal Digital Nomad Visa: Everything You Need To Know
+- Portugal Digital Nomad Visa: Everything You Need to Know In 2022

 - Digital Nomad Europe : An Epic Guide